-- Monitor local emergency alert weather stations or the National Weather Service. - Faulty and staff should be alerted to inform students of building's safe areas and be ready to relocate to those areas in case the Watch is upgraded to a Warning.
+- o Monitor local emergency alert weather stations or the National Weather Service. - Faulty and staff should be alerted to inform students of building's safe areas (copy room or classroom at the end of the hallway) and be ready to relocate to those areas in case the Watch is upgraded to a Warning.

-Definition of a Watch:

-A severe thunderstorm or tornado watch is issued by the National Weather Service when the weather conditions are such that a severe thunderstorm, a tornado, or both, are more likely to develop and you should be prepared to move to a designated safe area.
+Definition of a Watch: A severe thunderstorm or tornado watch is issued by the National Weather Service when the weather conditions are such that a severe thunderstorm, a tornado, or both, are more likely to develop and you should be prepared to move to a designated safe area.

-Definition of a Warning:

-A severe thunderstorm or tornado warning is issued by the National Weather Service when a thunderstorm or tornado has been sighted or indicated by weather radar.
-At this point, the danger is very serious, and you should move to a designated safe area.
+Definition of a Warning: A severe thunderstorm or tornado warning is issued by the National Weather Service when a thunderstorm or tornado has been sighted or indicated by weather radar.
+At this point the danger is very serious and you should move to a designated safe area.